gofynd/fdk-client-golang/documentation/PLATFORM.md

 | body |  StoreByBrandsRequest | "Request body"

-Get stores by brand uids for the current company.
+Use this API to get a list of selling locations (stores) by the brands they deal.
 Store has information about store name, store type, store code, store address, and company detail.

 *Success Response:*